-- (10) Self-Sufficiency--Employment with wages reasonably calculated to make the employee independent of financial assistance under Texas Human Resources Code, Chapter 31 Chapters 31, 33 and 34. - (11) State extension service--An education service that provides technical and vocational training and is sponsored by a higher education agency regulated by the Texas Higher Education Coordinating Board. - (12) TANF recipient--An individual A person who receives financial assistance under Texas Human Resources Code, Chapter 31 Chapters 31, 33 and 34. - (13) Trade union--An organization, agency, or employee committee, in which employees participate and which exists for the purpose of dealing with employers concerning grievances, labor disputes, wages, pay rates, employment hours, or work conditions rates of pay, hours of employment or conditions of work. - (14) Training provider--Any public community or technical college,

-CBOcommunity based organization, or state extension service, or TEEX that provides training; or any individual person, sole proprietorship, partnership, corporation, association, consortium, governmental subdivision, or public or private organization with whom a public community or technical college,

-CBOcommunity based organization, or state extension service, or TEEX has subcontracted to provide training.
+1 2 3 (10) Self-SufficiencyEmployment with wages reasonably calculated to make the employee independent of financial assistance under Texas Human Resources Code, Chapter 31 Chapters 31, 33 and 34.
+4 , 5 6 7 (11) State extension serviceAn education service that provides technical and vocational training and is sponsored by a higher education agency regulated by the Texas Higher Education Coordinating Board. the Texas Higher Education Coordinating Board.
+8 (12) TANE recipient.
+An individuel A nerson who receives financial assistance 9 10 (12) TANF recipient An individual A person who receives financial assistance under Texas Human Resources Code, Chapter 31 Chapters 31, 33 and 34 .
+11 under Texas Human Resources Code, Chapter 31 Chapters 31, 33 and 34.
+12 (12) Trada union.
+An organization agangy or amployag committee in which 13 (13) Trade unionAn organization, agency, or employee committee, in which employees participate and which exists for the purpose of dealing with 14 employers concerning grievances, labor disputes, wages, pay rates, 15 employment hours, or work conditions rates of pay, hours of employment or 16 conditions of work.
+17 Conditions of work.
+18 (14) Training providerAny public community or technical college, 19 (14) CBO community based organization, or state extension service, or TEEX that 20 provides training; or any individual person , sole proprietorship, partnership, 21 corporation, association, consortium, governmental subdivision, or public or 22 private organization with whom a public community or technical college, 23 CBO community based organization, or state extension service; or TEEX has 24 subcontracted to provide training.
+25 subconducted to provide duming.
+26 §835.3.

-§835.3.
 Uses of the Fund.

-- (a) The Self-Sufficiency Fund may be used by a public community or technical college, CBOcommunity based organization, or state extension service, or TEEX for the following job-training purposes: - (1) to develop eustomized job training projects in which participants, as defined by §835.2(7) of this chapter, are provided job training by:for adult TANF recipients or individuals who are at risk of becoming dependent on public assistance; - (A) an entity that develops a job-training program under Texas Labor Code, §309.002; - (B) a small- or medium-sized business or trade union; or - (C) an informal partnership between an entity that develops a job-training program under this section and a small- or medium-sized business network; and
+27 9 28 (a) The Se elf-Sufficiency Fund may be used by a public community or technical college, 29 community based organization, or state extension service, or TEEX for the 30 ving job training purposes: 31 32 (1) to develop customized job -training projects in which participants , as defined by 33 · , §835.2(7) of this chapter, are provided job training by: for adult TANF 34 recipients or individuals who are at risk of becoming dependent on public 35 assistance; 36 37 (A) an entity that develops a job-training program under Texas Labor Code, 38 §309.002; 39 40 (B) a small- or medium-sized business or trade union; or 41 42 (C) an informal partnership between an entity that develops a job-training 43 program under this section and a small- or medium-sized business 44 network; and 45